 Seeing employees who are passionate about their work spreads enthusiasm and helps convince candidates of their next professional decision.
 When creative and account teams work together, simply put the whole is greater than the sum of its parts.

 Looking for more ways to engage quality job seekers and create a top level candidate experience?
-Join Symphony Talent's Shannon Seery in our next webinar featuring Madeline Laurano, Founder of Aptitude Research, and Susan Russell, Senior Manager, Talent Acquisition at Nestlé Waters North America, as they discuss the top 5 HR technology trends on the horizon for 2020 - Register now.
+View our free webinar on demand about the top 5 HR technology trends on the horizon for the year ahead featuring Madeline Laurano, Founder of Aptitude Research, Susan Russell, Senior Manager, Talent Acquisition at Nestlé Waters North America, and Symphony Talent's Shannon Seery - Download now.